Janet Lee (psychic)

-Janet Lee, also known as the Greenwich psychic and the Bedford psychic, is a self-proclaimed psychic based in Bedford Hills, New York.
-She has been working as a psychic since the late 1990s and claims to have been born with the gift.
+Janet Lee, also known as the Greenwich psychic and the Bedford psychic, is an American psychic based in Bedford Hills, New York.
+She has been working as a psychic since the late 1990s and says she was born with the gift.
 Her specialities include psychic readings, tarot card readings and past life readings.

 Lee has been successfully sued by a former client over a fortune telling scam and has been arrested and convicted for fraudulently trying to rent a luxury apartment in Soho, New York.

 Early life

 Lee comes from a family of people claiming to have psychic powers.
 Both her mother and her maternal grandmother claim to have psychic abilities and she claims to have started to experience the abilities as a young girl.
 She said that at around the age of 10 she started seeing bad things everywhere.
 She didn't understand what was happening and didn't want to go to public spaces as she would see horrific images in her mind.
 She said that her mother and grandmother told her that it would get better and that they coached her and helped her to control it.
 She remembers at age eleven her grandmother telling her to use her gift to help others.